Available Online or On-Campus

-The program is offered throughout the year, with entry beginning in Fall, Spring, and Summer semesters.
-Coursework is offered in an in-person format or completely online to meet the needs of K12 classroom educators.
-Educators receive the highest quality of instruction from faculty with a rich background of work in K12 reading environments, many of whom are currently practitioners in the field.
+The program is offered throughout the year, with entry beginning in Fall and Summer semesters.
+Coursework is offered online to meet the needs of K-12 classroom educators.
+Educators receive the highest quality of instruction from faculty with a rich background of work in K-12 reading environments, many of whom are currently practitioners in the field.

 Please note: Focused Field Hours are required for most courses.
 These hours need to be completed outside of class.Get Started Register for an Information Session